Skip to Content

 At sunrise, the sunlight is warmer because it’s lower near the horizon.
 As a result, the sun gives off a warm yellowish cast.

-As the day proceeds to midday and the sun rises, producing more of a bluish, cooler cast.
+As the day proceeds to midday, the sun rises, producing more of a bluish, cooler cast.

 At midday, in direct sunlight, colors will appear to be a bit washed out.

-Finally, as the day concludes to evening, the warmth is back, but now giving rooms more of a reddish cast.
+Finally, as the day concludes into the evening, the warmth is back, but now rooms have more of a reddish cast.

 North-facing rooms – Light in north-facing rooms comes off cooler and somewhat bluish.
 Lighter colors appear more muted, while bolder colors will show up, or appear better.